simplcommerce/docs/docs/index.md

 The application is divided into modules.
 Each module contains all the stuff for itself to run including Controllers, Services, Views and even static files.
 If a module is no longer need, you can simply just delete it by a single click.

 The SimplCommerce.WebHost is the ASP.NET Core project and acts as the host.
 It will bootstrap the app and load all the modules it found in the [modules.json](https://github.com/simplcommerce/SimplCommerce/blob/master/src/SimplCommerce.WebHost/modules.json).
-The source code of modules are placed outside the WebHost, in the [/src/Modules folder](https://github.com/simplcommerce/SimplCommerce/tree/master/src/Modules).
-In the WebHost, there is a custom MSBuild task call 'CopyModule' which will be call after the build event to copy the build output of modules to the WebHost.
+The source code of modules are placed outside the WebHost, in the [/src/Modules folder](https://github.com/simplcommerce/SimplCommerce/tree/master/src/Modules). .

-During the application startup, the host will scan for all the *.dll in the Modules folder and load them up using AssemblyLoadContext.
+During the application startup, the host will look up the modules.json and load all the modules it found in that file.
+If the module is not bundled with the Host then it will scan for all the *.dll in that Modules folder and load them up using AssemblyLoadContext.
 These assemblies will be then registered to MVC Core by the AddApplicationPart method.

 A ModuleViewLocationExpander is implemented to help the ViewEngine can find the right location for views in modules.